Published 2026-04-10 | Updated 2026-04-10 | LoadStrike Editorial Team | Reviewed by Architecture Group

 Yes.
 LoadStrike is designed for workflows that begin at an API or browser step and then continue through queues, streams, or downstream services before completion is visible.

-Which public LoadStrike surfaces support transaction testing?
+Which LoadStrike surfaces support transaction testing?

-The public site documents transaction-aware workflows across HTTP, Kafka, RabbitMQ, Azure Event Hubs, NATS, Redis Streams, Push Diffusion, delegate-based stream endpoints, and Playwright or Selenium browser journeys.
+The site documents transaction-aware workflows across HTTP, Kafka, RabbitMQ, Azure Event Hubs, NATS, Redis Streams, Push Diffusion, delegate-based stream endpoints, and Playwright or Selenium browser journeys.

 Related